bacalhau-project/examples/README.md

 #### Markdown Requirements

 * The text should be in English and be free of grammatical mistakes.
+* Use good headings and (probably) use numbered top-level headings to show significantly different sections or steps.
+Use your judgement.
 * Remove all formatting other than standard markdown.
 Examples include rogue page breaks, extra bold formatting in headings (`**`), quotation marks around monospaced code, etc.

 #### Dependency Requirements

+* If you have prerequisites, place these at the top of the file just after the introduction at a third level heading (`###`).
 * If you install anything, use a tagged version.
 Examples include Docker containers, `pip` installs.
 Etc.

 #### Notebook Requirements